These days, crowdfunding platforms give an excellent financial opportunity to launch startups.

-How thinner your banking account would become once you decided to make your own a crowd-investing app depends on too many parameters.
+How thinner your banking account would become once you decided to make your own crowd-investing app depends on too many parameters.

 Still, we will suggest some basic features you cannot do without to give you an idea about the approximate cost of efforts.

 - Registration and login options.
 If earlier, linking your social media accounts were a nice-to-have feature, nowadays it’s an absolute must-have.
-Users get spoiled with a myriad of iOS and Android apps with sleek design and smooth user experience, so doing basic things quickly as in registration or login is the key.
+Users get spoiled with a myriad of iOS and Android apps with a sleek design and smooth user experience, so doing basic things quickly as registration or login is the key.

 - Online payment integration is another crucial step to consider when doing the estimates for your project.
 If you look at the crowdfunding scene, the majority of platforms use PayPal, WePay or any other online processing partner to deal with backers.

-- Loan book relates exclusively to the feature set of peer-to-peer lending app.
+- Loan book relates exclusively to the feature set of the peer-to-peer lending app.
 Think of this particular feature as a “wish list where you add the categories of loans that do not yet exist on the app.
 This option can help you monitor the expectations of users and easily tap into those when scaling the business.
 Once a new category pops up on the platform, you’ll let the users know by sending push-notifications.

 - Auto-investments is a method to build a portfolio by using predefined scenario when customers define specific parameters and money flows into projects that match those.
 While this is happening, a user is at rest and puts 0 efforts while his money is being invested on autopilot.